SOFÍA GALLISÁ

-of La Biennale di Venezia, invited by Koyo Kouoh.
+La Biennale di Venezia, curated by Koyo Kouoh.

 Un montón de silencios